-Natural sounds and human voices are far more effective than white noise or music for helping us to prepare for sleep, focus or relax; they're better for reducing tension and changing our mood too.
+Natural sounds and human voices are far more effective than music for helping us to prepare for sleep, focus or relax; they're better for reducing tension and changing our mood too.

-So that's why we use only calm companion voices, natural rhythms and sounds; our bodies respond, our heart rate and the level of stress hormones reduce, without us even being aware.
+So that's why QuietSpace includes natural rhythms, soundscapes and calm companion voices, so that our bodies respond better and our heart rate and the level of stress hormones reduce.
+All without us even being aware.

 Nerves cells in our brain 'fire' in waves at distinct frequencies depending on what we are doing, how stressed we are and our mood.
 At any time during the day some areas of our brain will be very 'active' (firing more often - at higher frequencies) and others 'calm' (lower frequencies).
 As relaxation spreads over our body (and mind) more and more nerves tend to fire at lower frequencies.
-And when we enter deep sleep, our brain waves are at their lowest frequency (Delta), every synapse also fires in synchrony.
-A vital time for chemical re-balance and recovery.
+And when we enter deep sleep, our brain waves are at their lowest frequency (Delta) with every synapse firing in synchrony.
+This is a vital time for chemical re-balance and recovery.

-Studies show that the effectiveness of enhancement is different for everyone so for each journey and soundscape we offer, you can choose the intensity of the enhancing rhythm that works best for you.
+Studies show that the effectiveness of enhancement is different for everyone so for each QuietSpace journey or soundscape, you can choose the intensity of the enhancing rhythm that works best for you.

-You can experience binaural rhythms using blossom app (and Flo) with head phones (or monaurally using Flo's in-built speaker).
+You can experience binaural rhythms using QuietSpace with head phones (or monaurally using a speaker).
 It's easy to test out which type of enhancement works best for you.

 Wave patterns that reflect our state of mind, nuerone activity and relaxation.